WolfCipher/GraphicsTown/README.md

-# CS559 Workbook, Spring 2025
+# CS599 Portfolio Project
+For this project, I created a graphics town.
+In my graphics town, there are all four seasons.

+Some things of note include:
+- I created my own fragment and vertex shaders.
+- I used sine noise.
+- I used normal and bump maps.
+- I modeled reflections.
+- I created complex animations.
+- I created particle motion.

+## Credit to CS559

-This set of web pages forms a "workbook" assignment for CS559, Computer Graphics at the University of Wisconsin for Spring 2025.
+*This set of web pages forms a "workbook" assignment for CS559, Computer Graphics at the University of Wisconsin for Spring 2025.*

 Students should run a local web server and start with the `index.html` page.
 The html files may not work as "files" without a local server.